 Some of the leading bacterial causes of meningitis have almost been wiped out in some parts of the world.

-In the UK, the introduction of the Hib vaccine in the UK in 1992 resulted in a more than 90% reduction in meningitis caused by Haemophilus influenzae type B, and today cases remain rare.
+In the UK, the introduction of the Hib vaccine in 1992 resulted in a more than 90% reduction in meningitis caused by Haemophilus influenzae type B. Today cases remain rare.

 3. Informing the approach to the control and prevention of disease